-- A photo-eye trip does not reverse gate. - Smart DC software is factory set to stop upon photo eye trip. - Software is configurable to stop and reverse two seconds upon photo eye trip. - If photo eye is cleared within five seconds, the operator will proceed in the direction of travel.
+- A photo eye trip does not reverse gate. - The Smart DC Controller software is factory set to stop upon photo eye trip. - Software is configurable to stop and reverse two seconds upon photo eye trip. - If the photo eye is cleared within five seconds, the gate will proceed in the direction of travel.